Portavita/portavita.github.io/_posts/2019-06-14-blog_PostgreSQL_wal_log_hints_benchmarked.markdown

 # Conclusions

-If you are already using wal_compression then to enable wal_log_hints comes for cheap, and that paves the way to pg_rewind and data checksum, both worth exploring.
+If you are already using wal_compression then to enable wal_log_hints comes cheap, and that paves the way to pg_rewind and data checksum, both worth exploring.

 If you instead are using default settings for wal_compression (off), then to enable wal_log_hints will come at a price and I suggest to you to keep a close eye to performances and disk space.